jdblischak/stanford-stats352-reproducibility/README.md

 [kaylin Pavlik](https://www.kaylinpavlik.com).
 I purposefully added errors to demonstrate common reproducibility problems.

-* `workflowr/` - the spotify analysis converted to a workflowr project
+* `workflowr/` - the Spotify analysis converted to a workflowr project

+* `ProjectTemplate/` the Spotify analysis converted to a ProjectTemplate project